 The site is relatively large.
 It dates all the way back to 500BC and once upon a time, more than 25,000 people called the city home.

 The city residents traded various natural resources that they recovered from the Yucatan peninsula.
 Most notably, salt, which was also the main area of trade for the residents of the Ancient Mayan city of Xcambo.

 The most notable structure to look out for at Dzibilchaltún is the Temple of the Seven Dolls.
 This religious structure is believed to have been dedicated to Yum Kax, the Mayan God of corn.

 It takes its name from seven roughly made clay dolls that were found inside during the excavations.
 (Today, the dolls sit inside the museum for their protection and preservation).

-The Dzibilchaltún Ruins are relatively expansive and well-deserved of 2-3 hours of your time.
+The Dzibilchaltún Ruins are relatively expansive and well-deserved for 2-3 hours of your time.
+They are easily a highlight of any Yucatan road trip itinerary.
 When you enter the complex, a right turn takes you to the former Central Plaza and commercial hub of the town.

 Several religious and ceremonial buildings encircle the Central Plaza at Dzibilchaltún.
 The square covers an area of approximately 12,240 square meters.

 Its floor was once entirely stuccoed, although today, this has disappeared almost entirely.
 You can climb to the top of each of the pyramids here and from their peak, you have a wonderful view over the ancient city and the jungle canopy.